 Frequently Requested Statistics on Immigrants and Immigration in the United States

 Which countries are the main sources for immigration to the United States?
-How many immigrants enter each year?
-How many are already in the United States?
+How many immigrants come each year?
+How many are already here?
 How many became US citizens last year?
-How many children live with immigrant parents?
-How many unauthorized immigrants are in the United States?
+How many children live in immigrant families?
+How large are illegal immigration flows?
 Do immigrants have health insurance?
 How many immigrants live in poverty?
-How many unauthorized youth received temporary reprieve from deportation under the Deferred Action for Childhood Arrivals (DACA) process?
+How many are eligible to vote?

-This article brings together resources from the Migration Policy Institute (MPI); the US Census Bureau's 2011 American Community Survey (ACS) and 2000 decennial census; the US Departments of Homeland Security and State; the Pew Hispanic Center; Mexico's National Population Council (CONAPO); and Mexico's National Institute of Statistics and Geography (INEGI).
+This Spotlight brings together resources from the Migration Policy Institute (MPI); the US Census Bureau's 2010 American Community Survey, 2010 Current Population Survey, and 2000 decennial census; the US Departments of Homeland Security and State; the Pew Hispanic Center; and Mexico's National Population Council (CONAPO) and National Institute of Statistics and Geography (INEGI).

-According to the most recently available data, how many immigrants are in the United States?
+According to the most recently available data, how many immigrants are in the United States today?

 What are the historical numbers and shares of immigrants in the United States?

 Between 1860 and 1920, immigrants as a percentage of the total population fluctuated between 13 and 15 percent, peaking at nearly 15 percent in 1890 mainly due to European immigration.
-By 1930, immigrants' share of the US population had dropped to less than 12 percent (14.2 million).
+By 1930, immigrants' share of the US population had dropped to less than 12 percent (14.2 million individuals).

-The share of foreign born in the US population continued to decline between the 1930s and 1970s, reaching a record low of approximately 5 percent in 1970 (9.6 million).
+The share of foreign born in the US population continued to decline between the 1930s and 1970s, reaching a record low of approximately 5 percent in 1970 (9.6 million individuals).
 However, since 1970, the percentage has increased rapidly, mainly due to large-scale immigration from Latin America and Asia.

-How do the top source countries with the largest share of immigrants compare to those 50 years ago?
+What are the top source countries with the largest share of immigrants compared with those 50 years ago?

-In 2011, Mexican-born immigrants accounted for approximately 29 percent of the nearly 40.4 million foreign born residing in the United States, making them by far the largest immigrant group in the country.
-China (including Hong Kong but not Taiwan) was the second largest at almost 5 percent of the foreign born, closely followed by India (also nearly 5 percent).
-Immigrants from the Philippines accounted for 4 percent of the total immigrant population.
-El Salvador, Vietnam, Cuba, and Korea (each 3 percent), as well as the Dominican Republic and Guatemala (2 percent each) also were among the top ten countries of origin.
-Together, immigrants from these ten countries made up close to 60 percent of all foreign born residing in the United States in 2011.
+China (including Hong Kong but not Taiwan) accounted for 5 percent of all foreign born, followed by India and the Philippines, each comprising approximately 4 percent of the immigrant population.
+These four countries — together with Vietnam, El Salvador, Cuba, and Korea (at about 3 percent each), as well as the Dominican Republic and Guatemala (each about 2 percent) — made up almost 60 percent of all foreign born residing in the United States in 2010.

-The predominance of immigrants from Latin American and Asian countries in the late 20th and early 21st centuries starkly contrasts with the trend seen in 1960 when immigrants tended to be from European countries.
+The predominance of immigrants from Central American and Asian countries in the early 21st century starkly contrasts with the trend seen in 1960 when immigrants were more likely to be from European countries.
 Italian-born immigrants made up 13 percent of all foreign born in 1960, followed by those born in Germany and Canada (accounting for about 10 percent each).
-In 1960s no single country accounted for more than 15 percent of the total immigrant population.
+Unlike in 2010, no single country accounted for more than 15 percent of the total immigrant population in 1960.

 What is the age distribution of the immigrant population?

-Overall, the immigrant population in 2011 was older than the US-born population: The median age of immigrants was 42.1 years, compared to 35.9 years among the native born.
+Overall, the immigrant population in 2010 was older than the US-born population: The median age of immigrants was 41.4 years, compared to 35.9 years among the US born.

-How many immigrants have entered the United States since 2000?
+How many immigrants have come to the United States since 2000?